We propose new bus, walking, and cycling facilities on Mount Wellington Highway, Meadow Street, Church Street, and Avenue Road in Ōtāhuhu.

 - To accommodate the kauri trees on the eastern side of Mount Wellington Highway, the front verge will be removed, and the path will instead curve around the trees; and

-- We are retaining as much of the hedges as possible by the Mount Wellington Highway/Clemow Drive/Monahan Road/Vestly Drive roundabout.
+- We are retaining as much of the hedges as possible by the Mount Wellington Highway/Clemow Drive/Monahan Road/Vestey Drive roundabout.

 As we received limited feedback from people who would be directly affected by the proposed developments on Avenue Road (residents and business owners), we have decided to leave this section and roundabout as it is currently.
 We will take more time to engage with local business owners and residents, and use their insights to determine an approach that makes this space work well for everyone.

-Plans have been updated to show the results of feedback listed above, and are available above.
+Plans have been updated to show the results of feedback listed above, and are available further above.

-Construction on Church Street and Meadow Street is expected to begin in mid–2019.
-Construction on Mt Wellington Highway is expected to begin in late 2019 or early 2020.
+Construction on Church Street and Meadow Street is expected to begin in July 2019.
+Construction on Mount Wellington Highway is expected to begin in late 2019 or early 2020.

 As decisions are made and designs progress, updates will be made on this webpage.